tamu-edu/ORATOR-ATLAS/README.md

 ### W3C Web Ontology Language (OWL) - Protege

-OWL is used to represent the ontology in a hierarchical manner and leverage open-source packages for analyzing and modifying ATLAS.
-OWL allows us to take ATLAS one step further from the previous version and allow objects to have the ability to have multiple parents and assign properties to individual objects.
+OWL is used to represent the ontology in a hierarchical manner, leverage open-source reasoners, analyze images, and modify the proposed ontology to meet the needs of the user.
+OWL allows objects to have improved annotation capabilities, compared to traditional methods of classes associated with specific RGB values for images or json-based annotation methods.
+The proposed framework allows multiple labels and properties to be assigned to a single object and for complex ontologies to be developed.
 This facilitates the addition of context to images and objects.
-Moreover, there are tools that can be used to determine if labellers assign inconsistent labels or properties to an object.
+Moreover, there are tools that can be used to determine if labelers assign inconsistent labels or properties to an object.

 The recommended software package to use is Protege.
 The link to Protege can be found [here](https://protege.stanford.edu/).
 It is recommended to install Protege Desktop.
-This application allows for viewing and modifying the onotology.
+This application allows for viewing and modifying the ontology, as well as the creation and reasoning of created rules.

 The onotology can be loaded into the software by File->Open and then selecting the relevant "***.owl" file.